Injured Workers

 Workers’ Compensation in Washington State is designed to protect injured workers and their beneficiaries.
 Its purpose is to provide workers with benefits and reduce to a minimum their suffering and economic harm as a result of industrial injuries and occupational diseases.
 At its core, the Department of Labor and Industries (LNI) has a fiduciary duty to ensure these benefits are provided to injured workers.
 But after all, LNI is a government administration body, presenting its own challenges and operational constraints.

 We want to improve the quality of healthcare, and access to necessary and proper care for injured workers in Washington State.
 There are plenty of studies documenting various aspects of the Workers’ Compensation ecosystem.
 Interestingly, studies usually follow what we refer to as “top-down” analysis and approach.
 They are driven by government agencies and insurance companies.
-Please refer to the bottom of this page for some references.
+Please refer to the Resources section at the bottom for some references.
 Unfortunately, we feel that the system has become significantly bogged down by administrative processes, overhead, and wasteful spending.
 In top-down studies, it is not surprising that injured workers (who we believe are at the bottom of the workers’ compensation stack) are becoming less of a priority.

 In Medabra, we want to challenge the status quo.
 Our goal is to take a bottom-up approach and rely on detailed low-level data to identify worker-centric issues.
 We aim to identify and influence opportunities for systematic improvement.